isaac-mason/eslint-config/packages/eslint-config-typescript/README.md

-# eslint-config
+# @isaac-mason/eslint-config-typescript

-A collection of simple and sane eslint configs that I use in my projects.
+A simple and sane typescript eslint config that I use in my projects.

-## @isaac-mason/eslint-config-typescript

-A preset for typescript projects.

-### Usage
+## Usage

 Install the package: